MicrosoftDocs/learn/learn-pr/wwl-azure/azure-security-center/includes/5-implement-azure-security-center.md

 Defender for Cloud continually assesses your resources, subscriptions, and organization for security issues and shows your security posture in the secure score, an aggregated score of the security findings that tells you, at a glance, your current security situation: the higher the score, the lower the identified risk level.

-As soon as you open Defender for Cloud for the first time, Defender for Cloud:<br>
+As soon as you open Defender for Cloud for the first time, Defender for Cloud:

  -  **Generates a secure score** for your subscriptions based on an assessment of your connected resources compared with the guidance in the **Microsoft cloud security benchmark**.
 Use the score to understand your security posture and the compliance dashboard to review your compliance with the built-in benchmark.
 When you've enabled the enhanced security features, you can customize the standards used to assess your compliance and add other regulations, such as the **National Institute of Standards and Technology (NIST)** and **Azure Center for Internet Security (CIS)** or organization-specific security requirements.
 You can also apply recommendations and score based on the **AWS Foundational Security Best practices standards**.
  -  **Provides hardening recommendations** based on any **identified security misconfigurations** and **weaknesses**.
 Use these security recommendations to strengthen the security posture of your organization's Azure, hybrid, and multicloud resources.